21 April 2022

 In addition, the draft would create a new regulator, the Office of Gambling Control, Ireland (OGCI).
 It will be financed from the license fees.

-The Master Plan proposes issuing licenses for land-based and online casinos.
+The Master Plan proposes issuing licenses for land-based and online casinos or online casino in Ireland.
 A total of 43 categories of gaming licenses and two categories of registration forms are planned.
 OGCI would issue the licenses.
 The registration system would apply to Irish residents — or rather, to those who locate gambling equipment in that country.

 According to the plan, bookmakers will be able to provide games at their outlets, although the government’s exact opinion on the matter isn’t yet known.
 Credit resources for players would be banned.